stoeps13/connections-doc/source/admin/admin/t_blogs_admin_flagged_content.md

 1. Notification is sent to the moderator that an entry or comment has been flagged.
 The notification includes information about the person flagging the content, a justification for the action, and a link to the entry.
 The entry or comment is posted to the Flagged Entries or Flagged Comments page in the Moderation interface for viewing and managing flagged content.

+    !!! note
-    **Note:** There is a setting in the contentreview-config.xml file which determines whether notification is sent to a moderator or content reviewer as following:
+    There is a setting in the contentreview-config.xml file which determines whether notification is sent to a moderator or content reviewer as following:

     -   If issueCategorization is disabled, then notification is sent to all the moderators.
     -   If issueCategorization is enabled, then the notification will only be sent to the reviewers defined under each issue category, but if reviewer information is not provided, the notification will still be sent to all the moderators.